 SBA 504 loan

-This is designed specifically for buying commercial real estate.
-These loans are great if you’re purchasing the building your practice operates in, especially if you’re trying to lock in a fixed rate and a 25 year term.
+These loans are designed specifically for buying commercial real estate.
+SBA Loans for Dental Practices are ideal if you’re purchasing the building your practice operates in, especially when you want to lock in a fixed rate and a 25-year term.

 Both options can work well depending on your goals, but they serve very different purposes.